People

 Susanna (Suzy) Mage is a PhD candidate at the USC Leonard Davis School of Gerontology.
 She came to USC from New York City after working in the healthcare/pharmaceutical industry for several years.
 Suzy’s previous educational background was in Environmental Science (Masters, Brown University ’12 & BS, University of Delaware ‘10), but after being her late father’s hospice caregiver, she decided to switch gears and pursue a career in Gerontology, focusing on helping caregivers.
 Suzy’s current research interests revolve around informal family caregiving dynamics and how the caregiving experience affects one’s financial well-being.
 Suzy hopes to develop educational interventions for caregivers, especially those belonging to vulnerable populations, such as minorities or those caring for a person living with dementia.
 She works under the direction of Dr. Kate Wilber in the Secure Old Age Lab and Dr. Donna Benton at the USC Family Caregiver Support Center (FCSC).

-Sheila Salinas Navarro is a first-year Ph.D. student at the Leonard Davis School of Gerontology.
+Sheila Salinas Navarro is a doctoral candidate at the Leonard Davis School of Gerontology.
 She completed her Bachelor of Science in Business Administration at California State University, Long Beach in 2016, and her Master of Public Administration at California State University, Long Beach, in 2018.
-Her research interest is on economic security for the Latino/Hispanic immigrant communities living in the United States.
+Her research interest is on undocumented older adults and retirement life in the United States.
+She is currently working under the advisement of Dr. Kathleen Wilber in the Secure Old Age Lab.

 Graduate Students